awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 **Requirements for key pairs**
 + Supported types: RSA\.
 Amazon EC2 does not accept DSA keys\.
-  + Note that ED25519 keys are not supported for Windows instances, EC2 Instance Connect, and EC2 Serial Console\.
+  + Note that ED25519 keys are not supported for Windows instances\.
 + Supported formats:
   + OpenSSH public key format
   + SSH private key file format must be PEM